ArmanAugusto/debian12-deno/README.md

-# Debian 12.10 with Deno
+# Debian 12.10 with Deno in the KDE Plasma Desktop Environment

 ## Prerequisites